rosenloecher-it/weather-mqtt-bridge/README.md

 - Calculates relative barometric pressure (strange results with the provided calculation)
 - An additional MQTT channel for service status may be configured, which shows if the service is running or not.
   There were issues, that the weather station did not respond after some time and had to be restarted.
-  With that service channel an smarthome socket coult be controlled.
+  With that service channel a smarthome socket could be controlled.
 But a digital timer switch socket could be the trick too.

 ## Startup